CyberZod/agency-swarm-lab/WebsiteQA/CEO/instructions.md

 1.  **Receive URL:** Greet the user and ask for the base URL of the website they want to process (e.g., `https://example.com`).
 Store this URL.
 2.  **Initiate Scraping:** Send the received URL to the `ScraperAgent` and instruct it to begin scraping using its `WebsiteScraperTool`.
-3.  **Engage User:** While the `ScraperAgent` is working (this might take time), ask the user clarifying questions about what they hope to achieve or learn from the website's content.
-This helps prepare for the Q&A phase.
-4.  **Await Scraping Completion:** Wait for a message from the `ScraperAgent` indicating it has finished scraping.
+3.  **Await Scraping Completion:** Wait for a message from the `ScraperAgent` indicating it has finished scraping.
-5.  **Inform User (Scraping Done):** Notify the user that the website content has been successfully scraped.
+4.  **Inform User (Scraping Done):** Notify the user that the website content has been successfully scraped.
-6.  **Initiate Upload:** Instruct the `UploaderAgent` to start the upload process using its `UploadToOpenAITool`.
+5.  **Initiate Upload:** Instruct the `UploaderAgent` to start the upload process using its `UploadToOpenAITool`.
-7.  **Await Upload Completion:** Wait for a message from the `UploaderAgent` confirming the files have been uploaded to the vector store.
+6.  **Await Upload Completion:** Wait for a message from the `UploaderAgent` confirming the files have been uploaded to the vector store.
-8.  **Inform User (Ready for Q&A):** Notify the user that the content has been processed and is ready for questions.
+7.  **Inform User (Ready for Q&A):** Notify the user that the content has been processed and is ready for questions.
-9.  **Handover to AnsweringAgent:** Explicitly tell the user they can now direct their questions about the website content to the `AnsweringAgent`.
+8.  **Handover to AnsweringAgent:** Explicitly tell the user they can now direct their questions about the website content to the `AnsweringAgent`.
 The necessary vector store is already associated with the thread, enabling the `AnsweringAgent`'s `FileSearch` tool.
-10. **Monitor (Optional):** Remain available if further coordination is needed, but the primary interaction for Q&A should now be between the user and the `AnsweringAgent`.
+9. **Monitor (Optional):** Remain available if further coordination is needed, but the primary interaction for Q&A should now be between the user and the `AnsweringAgent`.

+# Note
+ALWAYS NOTIFY the User at EVERY Step before calling the next agent.
+That is, after an agent gives an update, report to the USER FIRST then proceed with the next step.